 While the formal college counseling process begins in the junior year, we know families have questions throughout the Upper School years.
 To best serve parents of freshman and sophomore students, we host a series of coffees throughout the year specifically designed to offer guidance and answer questions in advance of the junior year.
-In addition, the college counseling team will speak to freshmen and sophomores about planning their courses and their summer activities.
-Many sophomores will choose to participate in our spring break college tour or attend College Previews, one of the largest college fairs in the city.
+In addition, the college counseling team will visit form meetings to speak to freshmen and sophomore students about standardized testing, planning their courses, their summer activities and other relevant topics.
+Many sophomores will choose to attend College Previews, one of the largest college fairs in the city.

 The college counseling program becomes even more robust in the junior year, beginning with an informational meeting for all juniors and their parents.
-Students may meet with college representatives at Hockaday, they can opt to take a mock ACT and a mock SAT on campus, they and their parents can attend a workshop on the financial aid process, and college admission deans will offer their candid advice on the admission process.
+Students may meet with college representatives who visit Hockaday in the fall, they can opt to take a mock ACT on campus, they and their parents can attend workshops on topics related to college admission, such as the financial aid process, standardized testing, visual and performing arts portfolios and auditions, and collegiate athletics.
+In addition, college admission deans will offer their candid advice on the admission process at the annual College Deans Panel.

 In the second semester of the junior year, while the counseling program continues to offer topical workshops, the college counselors begin to engage students in a process of self-reflection.
 Through personal interviews and anecdotes from parents, counselors learn their students’ hopes and dreams.
 The college research process, while guided by the college counselors, is primarily driven by the student’s growing awareness of her own interests and strengths and is conducted with the goal of finding colleges that are a good match for the student as an individual.